microsoft/pybryt/README.md

 ### Features

-Educators and Institutions can leverage the Seymour Library to integrate autoassessment and reference models to hands on labs and assessments.
+Educators and Institutions can leverage the Seymour Library to integrate auto assessment and reference models to hands on labs and assessments.

+- Educators do not have to enforce the structure of the solution;
+- Learner practice the design process,code design and implemented solution;
+- Meaningful & pedagogical feedback to the learners;
+- Analysis of complexity within the learners solution;
+- Plagiarism detection and support for reference solutions;
+- Easy integration into existing organizational or institutional grading infrastructure.
 ### Testing

 > Instructions for testing